mcproxy/mcproxy/README.md

     sudo mcproxy -c

-If a kernel feature you need failed you have to reconfigure and recompile your linux kernel.
-In the debug folder is a README file which could help you with this problem.
+If a kernel feature you need is missing you have to reconfigure and recompile your linux kernel.
+In the debug folder is a [README](debug/README.md) file which could help you with this problem.

 To run the mcproxy you need to create a valid configuration file.
 There is an example in the project folder (mcproxy.conf).